 I have dropped it in the snow, ran over it with my bike, dropped it on the trails many times and the Pax 2 is still going strong.
 You also get a 10-year warranty for that extra little piece of mind.

 If you’re already sold, I recommended picking up the Pax 2 ($149) from one of my recommended authorized online stores: Direct from PaxVapor or via Vapor (Formerly VapeWorld).
 Read on below to get my full Pax 2 review.

 The Pax 2 is a big improvement over the previous model and a big contender with other top portable vaporizers currently on the market.
 It comes with new innovative features like redesigned mouthpieces that are able to sense the presence of your lips and optimize power/temp regulation during use.
-This helps the Pax 2 be a little bit more efficient than the original but still not quite as good as convection vapes like the Firefly 2+ (Plus).
+This helps the Pax 2 be a little bit more efficient than the original but still not near good as convection vapes like the Firefly 2+.